Skip navigation

 Sarah undertakes research exploring applications and implications of psychological concepts to clinical and social work practice.
 Of particular interest are the concepts of attachment, childhood adversity, trauma, resilience and mentalizing.

-Sarah has been involved in a Wellcome Trust funded research programme, led by Dr Robbie Duschinsky at Cambridge University, which examined the meaning and implications of the infant disorganised attachment classification.
-Through her collaboration with Dr Duschinsky, Sarah has also critiqued the use of attachment theory in practice, including in family court decision making, and explored the theory of mentalizing.
-Sarah is currently undertaking doctoral research on attachment and reflective functioning in relation to clinical and social work practice.
+Sarah has been involved in a Wellcome Trust funded research programme, led by Professor Robbie Duschinsky at Cambridge University, which examined the meaning and implications of the infant disorganised attachment classification.
+Through her collaboration with Professor Duschinsky, and in her doctoral research, Sarah explored the relevance of attachment to child welfare assessment practice.

 Sarah runs the North East Attachment Special Interest Group.
 This provides a forum for practitioners and academics to come together to consider the implications of attachment theory, research findings and assessments for practice.
 If you would like more information, or wish to join the group, please contact Sarah.